-Inflectional forms that indicate the grammatical functions of nouns.
+Inflectional forms that indicate the grammatical functions of nouns, pronouns and their modifiers (such as adjectives).

 0